zuluwi/obsidian-vlc-bridge/README.md

 > [!tip]
 >
 > - Check `Pause video while pasting snapshot` in Settings
-> - If you want to open the exact frame in the snapshot with the timestamp link, enable `Use percentile position instead of of seconds as timestamp value in the link` in Settings
+> - If you want to open the exact frame in the snapshot with the timestamp link, enable `Use percentile position instead of seconds as timestamp value in the link` in Settings

 ### Running Syncplay with plugin arguments